VidVidex/HDL-on-PYNQ/README.md

 ## Use your overlay on your PYNQ board

 To upload the generated bitstream and other required files we'll use SMB.
-This works particularly well on Windows but I am sure there are equally simple methods on Linux as well.
+This works particularly well on Windows, but I am sure there are equally simple methods on Linux as well.

 To connect to your board simply type `\\pynq` into the path input of File Explorer.
 When you first connect it'll ask for a username and a password.